guilhemmarchand/telegraf-kafka/docs/implementation.rst

 **These methods require the deployment of an additional Technology addon:** https://splunkbase.splunk.com/app/4193

 **These methods are heavily described here:** https://da-itsi-telegraf-os.readthedocs.io/en/latest/telegraf.html

+These methods should however be considered as a second choice only if sending to HEC is not possible.

 Telegraf installation and configuration
 =======================================